Netflix/s3mper/README.md

 Verification
 ------------

 A unit test is included with the library that exercises the advised commands on the file system.
-Build the test jars with the command `./gradlew testjar` and include the `s3mpter-test.jar` in the classpath.
+Build the test jars with the command `./gradlew testJar` and include the `s3mpter-test.jar` in the classpath.
 Use the `scripts/verify-consistent-listing.sh` command to run the unit tests.

 __Note:__ you may need to modify some paths in the script to point to the correct directories.